Allison-Ause/B-Movie-Bingo/README.md

 # B MOVIE BINGO

 Gather with friends or play alone.
 This app lets you select the genre of movie you're about to watch and from that, it generates a bingo board filled randomly with classic tropes from that genre.

+Current TODO LIST:

+[] Create board state in useGame
+[] Set board state to shuffled data
+[] Figure out how to hand specific data based on selected genre [] Win conditions check in useGame
+[] Dope animation effect for win (based on genre?!)
+// GIFS FROM MOVIES?
+OLD SCHOOL 8BIT WINNER LOGO
+// use z-index
+[] Board reset button and functionality for reshuffling board state